Continuous springy beams

 To allow rotation of the beam about the fulcrum pivot points, the beam is not constrained along its longitudinal axis by any additional longitudinal force, i.e. it is not fixed to any of the fulcrum pivot points nor is it fixed to the chassis.
 In the CSBs shown on this page, there are no additional rotational moments applied to the outermost fulcrum points.

-Although the principle of using a single wire across several hornblocks is not new, there being a number of locomotives marketed in the USA in the 1950s with tension-assisted devices, Ted Scannell is regarded (from a CLAG perspective) as having the brainwave of making a spring beam continuous over two (and later, three, etc) axles.
+Although the principle of using a single wire across several hornblocks is not new, there being a number of locomotives marketed in the USA in the late 1940s, and in the UK in the 1950s, with tension-assisted devices, Ted Scannell is regarded (from a CLAG perspective) as having the brainwave of making a spring beam continuous over two (and later, three, etc) axles.
 The first implementation of this type of continuous spring beam is thought to have been in Bill Bedford's coach bogies.

 |Although the diagrams on this page show overslung CSBs, they can of course be implemented in underslung mode.|

 The following downloadable Excel spreadsheets are available for determining the optimum combination of fulcrum position points, beam diameter and beam deflection: